ningchencontact/azure-docs.zh-tw/articles/cognitive-services/text-analytics/quickstarts/csharp.md

         var inputDocuments = new MultiLanguageBatchInput(
             new List<MultiLanguageInput>
             {
-                new MultiLanguageInput("en", "1", "I had the best day of my life."), new MultiLanguageInput("en", "2", "This was a waste of my time.
-The speaker put me to sleep."), new MultiLanguageInput("es", "3", "No tengo dinero ni nada que dar..."), new MultiLanguageInput("it", "4", "L'hotel veneziano era meraviglioso. È un bellissimo pezzo di architettura."), });
+                new MultiLanguageInput("en", "1", "I had the best day of my life.")
+            });
         //...
     }